University Policies

 2.0 To Whom the Policy Applies

-This Policy applies to all faculty, staff, students, student organizations, athletic teams, University-recognized groups, and volunteers of the University.
+This policy applies to all faculty, staff, students, Student Organizations as defined in Section 4.0, and volunteers of the University.

 3.0 Policy Statement

-No faculty or staff member, student, student group, athletic team, University-recognized group, or volunteer shall engage in or participate as a witness in Hazing.
+No faculty or staff member, student, Student Organization, or volunteer shall engage in or participate as a witness in Hazing.

-Student organizations, athletic teams, and University-recognized groups whose members engage in Hazing will be held accountable as an organization, team, or group for Hazing.
-Individual student members, advisors, and coaches of such organizations, teams, and groups may also be held accountable for Hazing.
+Individuals and Student Organizations engaging in Hazing will be held accountable as an individual, team, or group for Hazing.
+Individual members, advisors, and coaches of such organizations, teams, and groups may also be held accountable for Hazing.

 Assertions that the conduct or activity was not part of an official organizational event or was not officially sanctioned or approved by the organization are not a defense.
 Neither the express or implied consent of a victim of Hazing, nor the lack of active participation while Hazing is occurring is a defense.
 Apathy or acquiescence in the presence of Hazing is not a neutral act and is also considered Hazing.

-Allegations of Hazing, including anonymous allegations, may be reported at any time via the Office of Student Conduct and Community Standards online reporting form or the Department of Public Safety (401-863-3322).
+Allegations of Hazing should be reported to the Department of Public Safety (401-863-4111).
 In addition, allegations of Hazing may be reported to the Providence Police Department (401-272-3121), other applicable law enforcement agencies, or 911 in an emergency.

 4.0 Definitions